catherinedevlin/ipython-sql/README.rst

     In [4]: dataframe = result.DataFrame()

-The `--persist` argument, with the name of a
-DataFrame object in memory,
-will create a table name
-in the database from the named DataFrame.
+The ``--persist`` argument, with the name of a DataFrame object in memory, will create a table name in the database from the named DataFrame.
+Or use ``--append`` to add rows to an existing table by that name.

 .. code-block:: python